-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Include: 2015 undergraduate class: all students who started at your institution as first- time only loans made to students who borrowed while enrolled at your institution.

-Include: 2013 undergraduate class who graduated between July 1, 2012 and June 30, 2013 who started at your institution as first-time students and received a bachelor's degree between July 1, 2012 and June 30, 2013.

-only loans made to students who borrowed while enrolled at your institution.